mnknegi/vim/Documentation.md

 ### Command Line Mode

-Command in this mode starts with colon(:). above quit command is entered in this mode.
+Command in this mode starts with colon(:).
 Any Vim command starting with colon indicates that we are executing that command in command line mode.
-	- To switch from command mode to this mode use colon.
+* To switch from command mode to this mode use colon.
-	- To switch from insert mode to this mode press escape and type colon.
+* To switch from insert mode to this mode press escape and type colon.

 ### Visual Mode